 If you do the math, around six people die each day from alcohol poisoning in the US.

-These addiction statistics also reveal that three of four of these deaths from alcohol poisoning occur in people between 35 and 64 years old.
+These statistics also reveal that three of four of these deaths from alcohol poisoning occur in people between 35 and 64 years old.

 Additionally, most of these deaths happen among men and non-Hispanic caucasians.

 However, Native Alaskans and American Indians die due to alcohol poisoning the most per million individuals.

 Alcohol poisoning occurs when the body detects high levels of alcohol in it, resulting in shutting down brain functions that control breathing, body temperature, and heart rate, leading to death.